GreedyGame/ios-native-plugin/README.md

   - Xcode 9.0+

 # Installation
-   To integrate GreedyGame into your Xcode project using CocoaPods, specify it in your Podfile:
+   To integrate GreedyGame framework into your Xcode project using CocoaPods, specify it in your Podfile:

     platform :ios, '9.0'